primaza/primazactl/README.md

         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
         - Ignored if a config file is set.
         - Default is the version used to build primazactl.
+- `--kubeconfig KUBECONFIG`
+    - The kubeconfig file is not modified by primazactl.
+    - The cluster specified for worker join does not have to be the current context.
+    - default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config
+- `--tenant-kubeconfig TENANT_KUBECONFIG`
+    - path to kubeconfig file for the tenant
+    - default: KUBECONFIG environment variable if set, otherwise /<home directory>/.kube/config

 ## Create service namespace command